X-2 Counterintelligence Branch

+The Counterintelligence Branch, or X-2, often mistakenly referred to as the Counter Espionage Branch (espionage is only one part of the larger intelligence field), was the most secretive branch of the Office of Strategic Services (OSS), acting as that organization's counterintelligence (CI) capability.
+As a CI force, their primary mission was to find moles and double agents, and had their field branch units posted away from the facilities of any of the other OSS field branches.
+In that capacity, hunting for Axis spies embedded within the Allied force, but especially within OSS, X-2 had the power to veto operations of the Special Operations (SO) and Secret Intelligence Branches (SI) without explanation.
+X-2 established separate lines of communication for itself as a self-contained unit.
+By the end of World War II, the X-2 had discovered around 3,000 Axis agents.
+X-2 was led by James R. Murphy at OSS/London, who took over command from George Hunter White, who had been sent on a mission to Calcutta.

+William Donovan modeled the Counterintelligence Branch on British Counter Espionage.
+With the creation of the X-2 Branch, the British insisted that it follow British security procedures to maintain the secrecy of Ultra.

 Overview

+X-2 was created in 1943 to provide liaison with and assist the British in its exploitation of the ULTRA program's intelligence during World War II.
+A few months before, Donovan had established a Counterintelligence Division within the Secret Intelligence Branch, but rescinded this order upon development of the X-2.

 Background

-With the beginning of World War II, the Office of the Coordinator of Information, headed by William Donovan, was split and the Office of Strategic Services (OSS) created on 13 June 1942.
-The State Department and military services blocked the OSS from receiving communications intercepted from the Axis powers, through the Ultra program, until the OSS created its own X-2 Counter Espionage Branch.
+With the beginning of World War II, the Office of the Coordinator of Information (COI), headed by William Donovan, was split and the Office of Strategic Services (OSS) created on 13 June 1942.
+The State Department and military services blocked the OSS from receiving communications intercepted from the Axis powers, through the Ultra program, until the OSS created its own X-2 Counterintelligence Branch.
 The FBI and Office of the Coordinator of Inter-American Affairs further limited the OSS by restricting it from operating in the Western Hemisphere.
 X-2 became the OSS liaison with the British, opened the doors of Ultra to OSS exploitation and operated throughout Europe and the world.
 At its peak at the end of the War, the X-2 Branch had 650 personnel in its office.

 Missions

 The missions of the X-2 Branch were to: